 Today the museum is home to eight buildings and more than 40,000 artifacts.
 The museum's holdings date from prehistoric times to the 1930's and 40's and include items relating to Indian settlements, early Barry County settlers, and some of the doctor's medical equipment, now considered antiques.
 The museum sits on the north shore of upper Crooked Lake and is the perfect destination for history buffs, families, schools, or anyone interested in rediscovering our collective past.

-at 6 pm at the Delton District Library
+Next Board Meeting June 21st at 5:30 pm at the Delton District Library

 AS ALWAYS, MEETINGS ARE OPEN TO